 Cameron Trading Post is at Hwy 89

 The next stop on the journey would be Cameron Trading Post at the Hwy 89 junction.
 (Not pictured.)
-This is a full-services stop!
+This is a full-service stop!
 Not only do they have a gas station and gift store with everything from hotdogs to fine art, but they also have a hotel and an RV park!

 From here, when you leave, you must decide if you are traveling North, or if you want to go South.
 We will eventually be going south.
 But first, I want to tell you about the Grand Canyon’s North Rim, which is to the north.